rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

 |Private Image (applicable only for type Docker)| Select this option if the docker image is private and also select the credentials from the **Credentials** dropdown list.  |
 |Run command from bash shell (applicable only for type Docker)| Command to run in the docker container.|
 |Simulation| Enable simulation if your ros application is publishing at higher frequencies.  |
-|Resource Limit| Select the CPU and memory requirement for the executable from the dropdown list.
+|Cloud Resource Limit| Select the CPU and memory requirement for the executable from the dropdown list.
 You can also choose or enter the custom resource limits for the component executables.
 For example, 1.025 vCPU and 2.5 GiB Memory. {{%notice info%}}
 * Max Executable CPU: 8 cores
 * Min Executable CPU: 0.025 cores
 * Executable CPU Granularity: 0.025 cores